10 Eerie Places to Visit Around the World

 Not for the faint-hearted, Actun Tunichil Muknal, meaning "Cave of the Stone Sepulcher", is located in the heart of the Belizean rainforest and was once a sacred place to the prehistoric Maya of Belize.
 Watch out for the skeletons as you explore the dark and murky chambers before heading to the cathedral where sacrificial ceremonies once took place.

-Find out more about tailor-made trips to Belize.
+Find out more about tailor-made tours to Belize.

 Deserted house at Kolmanskop